GheorghiesSebastian/Gmail-Alias-Generator-V1.1-/readme.txt

-GMAIL ALIAS GENERATOR [V1]
+GMAIL ALIAS GENERATOR [V1.1]

 this gmail alias generator works in a very simple manner

-it currently doesn't provide many features , but as i learn to randomly index strings in c++ this project will be updated with a bigger range of capabilities
+it currently provides the bare minimum quality of services , however , polishing is required to optimize it's efficiency